London mayoral election 2021: who is going to win tomorrow?

-His latest campaign pledge is to create 170,000 green jobs if re-elected as Mayor of London by creating jobs in flood-risk areas of London, as well as continuing to electrify London’s bus fleet.
-Khan has also announced plans to review the decriminalising of cannabis, although the Mayor’s office does not have the power to change laws.
+One of his latest campaign pledges is to create 170,000 green jobs if re-elected as mayor of London by creating jobs in flood-risk areas of the city, as well as continuing to electrify London’s bus fleet.
+Khan has also announced plans to review the decriminalising of cannabis, although the mayor’s office does not have the power to change laws.

 Shaun Bailey - Conservative: The Conservative candidate, Shaun Bailey, is a former youth worker and special advisor to David Cameron, and has been a member of the London Assembly since 2016.

 He has vowed to make tackling violent crime his “number-one priority”, arguing that he would be better at securing government funds for more Met Police officers than the Labour mayor.
 Bailey has pledged to fund policing without a big rise in council tax, but instead with a “tourist tax” levy on hotel rooms for those visiting London, alongside an emergency budget.

 This month, the Conservative candidate pledged to reverse a recent 9.5% council tax hike, if elected.
 Bailey also outlined plans to extend London’s Ultra Low Emissions Zone (Ulez) and cut the capital’s congestion charge for motorists from £15 to £11.50.